 If you believe that your content was taken down in error, you may submit a counter notice.

 The counter notice must include the following information in writing:

-The above information must be submitted to the DMCA Agent noted above.
+The above information must be submitted to the DMCA Agent whose details are available below.

 REMEMBER: False statements in a counter notice may lead to criminal or civil penalties.